 Your conclusions should be directly supported by the data that you present.
 Avoid making sweeping conclusions that rest on assumptions that have not been substantiated by your or others’ research.
 For example, if you discover a correlation between fur thickness and basal metabolic rate in rats and mice you would not necessarily conclude that fur thickness and basal metabolic rate are correlated in all mammals.
 You might draw this conclusion, however, if you cited evidence that correlations between fur thickness and basal metabolic rate are also found in twenty other mammalian species.
 Assess the generality of the available data before you commit to an overly general conclusion.

-Gartland, J. J. (1993).
-Medical writing and communicating.
+Gartland, John J. 1993.
+Medical Writing and Communicating.
 Frederick, MD: University Publishing Group.

 Williams, Joseph M., and Joseph Bizup.
 2016.
 Style: Ten Lessons in Clarity and Grace, 12th ed.
 New York: Pearson.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 4.0 License.

 You may reproduce it for non-commercial use if you use the entire handout and attribute the source: The Writing Center, University of North Carolina at Chapel Hill